The Banker’s Responsibility Under FCRA Webinar

 In order to understand the various provisions of the law today, research must include both the FCRA and FACTA and the Consumer Financial Protection Bureau’ s (CFPB) Regulation V and the Federal Reserve Board’s (FRB) Regulation V. It is all a bit of a jumble.

-This program provides a review of the numerous requirements that impact a bankers’ responsibilities under the laws and regulations.
-Although none of the provisions are new, program participants frequently comment that they never heard of some of the sections discussed.
+This two-hour online program provides a review of the numerous subparts and appendices included in both the CFPB’s and FRB’s Regulation V and the FCRA and FACTA.
+It also includes the EGRRCPA amendments.
+Although many of the provisions are new, program participants frequently comment that they never heard of some of the sections discussed.
 Ignorance of the law is not an acceptable excuse for violations.
 If any member of your staff is not familiar with the provisions listed below they need this program.

 Program participants receive a detailed manual that provides a thorough explanation of all the FCRA requirements.

 - Duties of Users Regarding Obtaining and Using Consumer Reports;